 If your baby has a reaction on a certain step, stop where they can tolerate the food given.
 You need to then leave 2-4 weeks for symptoms to settle (as this is generally how long the body takes to recover from allergic reactions), and then return to the previous step and re-challenge.
 To give you an example;

-Your baby may tolerate – Step 1 – biscuits (malted milk biscuit), and Step 2 – cake, but when given Step 3 – pancakes they start to have mild reactions.
-Stop at pancake, keep biscuits and cake in their diet on a regular basis, and after 2-4 weeks re challenge at Step 3 – pancake, to see if they again have allergic symptoms.
+Your baby may tolerate – Step 1 – biscuits (malted milk biscuit), and Step 2 – cake, but when given Step 3 – pancakes, they start to have a reaction.
+You should then stop at pancake, keep biscuits and cake in their diet on a regular basis (it doesn’t have to be everyday), and after 2-4 weeks re challenge at Step 3.

 Remember: You don’t have to go back to the bottom of the ladder.
 You may want to seek further advice from your healthcare provider if your baby has a severe reaction.